 Nikujaga, is a Japanese comfort food.
 Niku means meat and jaga (jagaimo) means potato.
 My husband recently made this for me and I absolutely loved the sweet taste!
 This recipe is very easy to make but it can take 30 to 40 minutes for the liquid to boil down.
 The key to this nikujaga recipe is using both moist and dry heat.
-Serve with steamed rice.
+Serve with steamed rice and gobble away.

 - 8 oz thinly sliced ribeye beef (sukiyaki beef)

 - 8 oz potatoes

 - 5 oz sliced sweet onion